pactus-project/pactus/www/grpc/gen/docs/json-rpc.md

     <td class="fw-bold">transaction.unbond.delegate_owner</td>
     <td> string</td>
     <td>
   The address of the delegate owner.
-Optional, but required when the validator is a delegated validator.
+Optional, but required when the validator is a delegated validator.;
     </td>
   </tr><tr>
     <td class="fw-bold">transaction.withdraw</td>